New England New State Movement: New state agitation

+Proposals for three new states submitted to the Nicholas Royal Commission.
+New England ('Northern') does not include Newcastle under the main proposal.
+Using the most extreme combination of the various alternatives, New South Wales could consist only of Sydney, its suburbs, the Blue Mountains townships and west to Wallerawang, the Central Coast, and an area extending south to Bulli and Picton.

+Areas that the Nicholas Royal Commission found suitable as new states.
+New England ('No.1') included Newcastle and Lower Hunter.
+Note that including Newcastle suited the separation of the existing railway network.
+Taken together 'No.1' and 'No.2' would have left New South Wales as a relatively small area in the south-east, almost entirely to the east of the Great Dividing Range (except around Goulburn and Crookwell).

 Referendum

 Section 121 of the Constitution of Australia allows for the admission of states, but section 124 imposes a restriction that a "new State may be formed by separation of territory from a State, but only with the consent of the Parliament thereof".
 Separation would require an Act of the New South Wales Parliament, and that would not occur without, at the very least, popular support for separation within the proposed boundaries of the new state.

 A referendum of New England electors was held on 29 April 1967.
 The 'no' vote was led by the Australian Labor Party who campaigned hard.
 The referendum was narrowly defeated with 54% voting 'no'.
 The very high 'no' vote in the Labor strongholds of Newcastle and the Lower Hunter offset the majority 'yes' vote elsewhere, although the no margin was not high.
 The threat of restricted access to the highly regulated Sydney milk and dairy products market also boosted the 'no' vote in rural areas.

 Despite this defeat, four New State candidates stood for election at the 1968 state election and gained 0.80% of the total state vote with Garry Nehl, in the seat of Clarence, winning 35% of the primary vote.
 However this was a brief twilight in the campaign and, exhausted, the movement again went into decline for the next four decades.